ace-dent/pngslim/readme.txt

 # History

-v1.1 2020
+v1.1 31-Aug-2021
 - Added ForceRGBA option.
 Certain applications require PNG files to be in the RGB+Alpha color mode, at the cost of compression.
 Default is off.
-- Added PNG validation: Basic file attributes tested (greater than 67 bytes).
+- Added PNG validation: Basic file attributes tested (greater than 67 bytes); File data checked with pngcheck on input and output.
 - Hardened script against malicious filename input (names properly enclosed).
-- Improved script readability: Indented with tabs; More consistent label and variable naming; Expanded FOR loops over multiple lines; Avoid long lines (<80chrs); Executable commands are identified with '.exe'.
+- Improved script readability: Indented with tabs; More consistent label and variable naming; Expanded FOR loops over multiple lines; Avoid long lines (<80chrs); External commands (executables) are identified with '.exe'.
 - Fixed up typos and small details in Readme.
 - Bundled programs will no longer be UPX compressed.
 The space saving is not necessary and provides a minor speed up.
 Programs' license information added.
+- Added 'pngcheck.exe' program v3.0.3 (25-Apr-2021) for file validation.
 - Updated 'pngrewrite.exe' to version 1.4.0 (was 1.3.0).
 Maintenance release.
 - Updated 'pngout.exe' to 13-Feb-2015 release (was 22-Sep-2009).
 This gives
 better randomness when the -r switch is used; Fixes -f5 to generate block